 - Smooth tires help prevent damage or ruts to manicured lawns.
 They’re not well suited to mowing on hills or slopes due to lack of traction.

 - Turf tires are the meeting place for lug and smooth types.
 These tires tend to be wider, allowing better distribution of the mower’s weight over the tire’s surface area.
-Turf tires provide decent grip without chewing up the lawn as much as a lug tire and provide good traction on slopes and hills.
+Turf tires provide a decent grip without chewing up the lawn as much as a lug tire and provide good traction on slopes and hills.

 Electric mowers are the lightest type of mower.
 The lack of a heavy internal combustion engine significantly reduces weight.